TomasHubelbauer/markright/readme.md

 Your random number is: {random number}.
 ```
 ~~~

+Also applies to the inline standard I/O checks in shell code block options.

 #### Support mixed `+` and `-` in patch and support unchanged lines in patch